znicholasbrown/ai_66/Manual/CPSB.md

                 (players-current-age any-enemy == tech-level-4)

-                =\&gt;
+                =>

-                (chat-to-allies &quot;At least one enemy has reached Tech Level 4&quot;)
+                (chat-to-allies "At least one enemy has reached Tech Level 4")

  )

-2. Wildcard parameters of the form &quot;every-...&quot; used in facts
+2. Wildcard parameters of the form "every-..." used in facts

    The fact is true if it is true for every player that satisfies the given criteria.